SonyaJane/mobility-mapper-business-portal/TESTING.md

     - The user can access a registration page from the landing page by clicking the "Get Started" button, or "Sign Up" in the navigation bar.
     - The registration form collects first name, last name, email (with confirmation), username, password (with confirmation), and allows the user to specify if they are a business owner and/or a wheeler.
     - The username field enforces uniqueness and allows only letters, numbers, underscores, and periods.
-    - The form includes fields for country, county (if applicable), age group, and optional profile photo upload.
+    - The form includes fields for county, age group, and optional profile photo upload.
     - Password fields enforce strong password requirements and confirmation.
     - Helpful validation and error messages are shown inline for each field.
     - If the user already has an account, a clear link is provided to the sign-in page.